 In this guide, we will be exploring the troubleshooting steps to take if your subwoofer is making a loud noise when turned off.
 This can be pretty alarming, and you may wonder whether it means something is wrong with your equipment.
 Don’t worry, we will be looking at the likely causes and explaining them in detail.

-There are many reasons why this may happen, such as a sudden surge in power or energy, loose input connections, clipped signals, incompatible amplifiers, and a defective power supply.
+There are many other reasons your subwoofer may make a loud noise when truned off; such as a sudden surge in power or energy, loose input connections, clipped signals, incompatible amplifiers, and a defective power supply.
 There are ways to fix this issue, like reducing volume, switching the subwoofer at last, using power strips, and more.

 In this article, we shall discuss the following: